 This was a long, tiring, and frustrating day.
 For dinner Alice cooked a pot roast.

 We departed from Funnel Bay at 0840 and headed to the NW side of Hayman Island.
 Once again, we had a nice fast sail, both sails open.
 But the anchorage there was too deep for anchoring and all the moorings provided by the park service were occupied.
 So, we continued on and after rounding the N side of Hayman we headed for the N side of Hook Island.
 We arrived there at 1210 and we caught a mooring in Maureen’s Bay [20° 04' S 148° 56.4' E].
-It took us 3 attempts because we were not too familiar with controlling catamarans.
+It took us 3 attempts because we were not too familiar with the controls of the catamaran.

 Later we launched the dinghy and went ashore to the beach looking for a path.
 Scott and Alexander did venture further inland but the vegetation was rather thick.

-By late afternoon no other boat had arrived and we had the anchorage all to ourselves so, although there is a 2 hr limit to the use of the park moorings, we stayed put for the night.
+By the late afternoon no other boat had arrived and we had the anchorage all to ourselves so, although there is a 2 hr limit to the use of the park moorings, you are allowed to spend the night if you are already on a mooring.
+So, we stayed put for the night.
 For dinner we made a pizza.

 After putting on our jelly fish suits we took the dinghy to the beach and went snorkeling.
 The bottom and the fish were even more fantastic then yesterday and the water was even clearer.
 Overall today’s snorkeling was spectacular.